AndrewTweddle/GoogleCodeJam/readme.md

   * problem size (s=small, l=large, t=test or a custom name)
   * attempt number (small attempts only, defaulting to zero) It generates input and output file names from these arguments and calls the appropriate solution.
+If applicable, it also copies a snapshot of the ProblemX.scala source file to the data folder for easy uploading.

 # Future work

-* Modify Master.scala to move the relevant ProblemX.scala file into the data folder, renaming it to ProblemX_{size}.scala, for easier uploading.
 * Move Master.scala and ProblemX.scala template files into a templates folder
 * Make polyglot programming easier: Write similar master files for other languages (sharing the same maven/sbt folder layout including the shared data folder)
 * Make it easier to do unit testing